BIMM University Berlin Alumni host workshop for Straßenkinder e.V.

-Last year BIMM Institute Berlin was delighted to start a collaboration with Straßenkinder e.V., an organisation that works to support homeless children and reintegrate them into society.
+Last year BIMM University Berlin was delighted to start a collaboration with Straßenkinder e.V., an organisation that works to support homeless children and reintegrate them into society.
 To prevent educational poverty, they also offer opportunities at the Kinder- und Jugendhaus BOLLE, this is where our alumni hosted a unique workshop with financial support provided by Lions Club Berlin-Alexanderplatz.

 The workshop focused on teaching the children how to create Hip-Hop music was run by two of our alumni, Alexandrine Joseph and Ngoc Anh Nguyen.
 We spoke with singer-songwriter, producer and social worker Ngoc Anh about the workshop and why it is necessary for kids to have early access to creative tools and music.